 If you’re trying to run MetalLB on a cloud platform, you should also look at the cloud compatibility page and make sure your cloud platform can work with MetalLB (most cannot).

-There are two supported ways to install MetalLB: using plain Kubernetes manifests, or using Kustomize.
+There are three supported ways to install MetalLB: using plain Kubernetes manifests, using Kustomize, or using Helm.

 If you’re using kube-proxy in IPVS mode, since Kubernetes v1.14.2 you have to enable strict ARP mode.

 Note, you don’t need this if you’re using kube-router as service-proxy because it is enabling strict ARP by default.

 You can achieve this by editing kube-proxy config in current cluster:

 kubectl edit configmap -n kube-system kube-proxy